Best Krups Espresso Machine: Top Picks and Reviews

 Fifty percent of the result of a good espresso is in the hands of the barista.

-The Krups XP3208 Pump Espresso Machine is the smallest and least expensive pump machine on this list.
+The Krups Opio Steam & Pump Espresso Machine is the smallest and least expensive pump machine on this list.
 For this reason, it’s the perfect introductory model for anyone curious about the espresso world.
 Use it to learn the ins and outs of pulling espresso shots on a semi-automatic machine, and then decide if espresso is a hobby worth your time and money.

-For a larger selection of entry-level machines of this style, you might be interested in some our favorite Delonghi espresso makers.
+For a larger selection of entry-level machines of this style, you might be interested in some of our favourite Delonghi espresso makers.

 How to Choose the Best Krups Espresso Machine